Privacy Notice

 External

-To provide your parents/parental approved representatives and educational agents with report on your progress
+To provide your parents/legal guardian or parental approved representatives reports on your progress (U18 only)

 Identity